BarbaraAngelesOrtiz/SQL-Backtesting-Engine-for-Technical-Analysis/README.md

 3. **Return on Investment (ROI) and P&L:**
     ◦ ROI is calculated at the time of a sale (V1 or V2 = 1) by comparing the Precio_Venta (Adj_Close) with the Precio_Compra (the Adj_Close of the preceding purchase, retrieved using LAG),,,.
-    ◦ Profit or Loss (resultado) is determined by checking if the difference (diferencia) between the sale price and the corresponding purchase price is positive ('Ganancia') or zero/negative ('Perdida'),.
+    ◦ Profit or Loss (resultado) is determined by checking if the difference (diferencia) between the sale price and the corresponding purchase price is positive ('Ganancia') or zero/negative ('Perdida').